 Clinigen’s core values, outlined in “The Clinigen Way”, encourage honesty and transparency, and we pride ourselves on our integrity and openness and empower our staff to challenge management if these principles are not adhered to.

 Clinigen identifies and manages risks and opportunities, including tax risk, that may affect the achievement of its strategic objectives and business plans, its shareholder value and its reputation, through its risk management process.
-The Board has responsibility for establishing and maintaining the Group’s internal control systems which are monitored by the Audit and Risk committee to ensure compliance with laws and regulations.
+The Board has responsibility for establishing and maintaining the Group’s internal control systems which are monitored to ensure compliance with laws and regulations.
 The Group Chief Financial Officer provides updates to the Board on key risks and controls within the Group.

 Tax risk arises due to the complexity of tax legislation and potential differences in interpretation, and in relation to Clinigen’s business operating model.
 Clinigen has established policies and procedures to ensure the integrity of its tax filings and other tax compliance obligations in the UK and worldwide, and our processes are subject to the same level of internal controls, review and external audit as the rest of the business.
 Tax risk is viewed no differently to any other business risk encountered.